 If you feel your TV isn't quite giving out the sound you want, you could try connecting your Chromecast directly to an HDMI input on your A/V receiver and using your phone as both the controller and the viewing window for your player.

 If you don't like the sorts of pictures Google is displaying as part of the Backdrop feature than you can take matters into your own hands and show images from your own collections instead.
 Tap Devices in the Google Home app then the cog icon by your device.

 Tap Backdrop and then turn the Personal Photos switch to the on position—you can then select specific albums from your Google account.
 Depending on how well organized your collection is, you might want to create a separate folder just for Chromecast background images.

 Wi-Fi woes suck, and you do need a good connection to use Chromecast to the fullest.
 While the Ultra version already comes with an Ethernet port, you can still enjoy the security and speed of a wired connection by buying an Ethernet adapter directly from Google.
 Perfect if you want to use Chromecast in an area with a weak Wi-Fi signal.

 Chromecast is perfect to pick up and take with you - it was practically created with travel in mind.
-But what do you do when you can't rely on WiFi?
+But what do you do when you can't rely on Wi-Fi?
+Well Chromecast doesn't necessarily need Wi-Fi, but it does need internet.
 Don't worry, there are a few options available.